roadrunner-server/docs/intro/about.md

 offers improved efficiency and performance.
 By leveraging the strengths of both PHP and Go, you can create a more robust and high-performance solution for your applications.

-It is worth mentioning the following properties of the PHP workers:
+The following properties of PHP workers are worth mentioning:

 - **Isolation:** Each worker process operates independently, preventing interference with other worker processes and improving stability.